inSileco/inSileco.github.io/content/post/makrdownEverywhere/index.markdown

 John Gruber released Markdown on his website on 2004.
-Despite the substantial information given about Markdown, he did not provide a complete specification, *i.e.* an unequivocal set of instructions that would allow anyone to write a Markdown converter in any programming languages that would have the same behavior.
-(note that reading the code of the Perl converter does not seem to remove all ambiguities, according to the authors of [CommonMark](http://spec.commonmark.org/) I'll introduce below).
+Despite the substantial information given about Markdown, he did not provide a complete specification, *i.e.* an unequivocal set of instructions that would allow anyone to write a Markdown converter in any programming languages that would have the same behavior (note that reading the code of the Perl converter does not seem to remove all ambiguities, according to the authors of [CommonMark](http://spec.commonmark.org/) that I'll introduce below).
 That led some authors to consider that Markdown suffered from [bad parenting]( https://blog.codinghorror.com/responsible-open-source-code-parenting/).
-I think there is no reason to blame John Gruber for not having written a complete specification.
+To me, there is no reason to blame John Gruber for not having written a complete specification.
 It is however reasonable to consider that this is another partial explanation of the current variability among Markdown flavors.
 Let me introduce some of them: